rkuhlf/ideal-gas-law/README.md

 Problem - when two dots smack into each other, sometimes they teleport to the edge of the screen.
 This is because the distance between them is zero, which makes the force they are applying very large.

 So repulsiveness should have been a property of some kind of simulator settings object.

+### Commands
+- Build go: GOARCH=wasm GOOS=js go build -o ../public/wasm/main.wasm

+### Stack
+- This is probably a good use case for protobuf, having to communicate so much data like this.